cdec/cdec.github.com/guide/tutorial.md

     ~/cdec/training/mira/mira.py -d dev.lc-tok.es-en.sgm -t devtest.lc-tok.es-en.sgm -c cdec.ini -j 2

-The `-j 2` option tells MERT to use 2 processors for decoding and optimization.
+The `-j 2` option tells MIRA to use 2 processors for decoding and optimization.
 This can be adjusted based on your hardware capabilities.

 You can read more about [linear models](/concepts/linear-models.html), [discriminative training](/concepts/training.html).